S-Mann/data_mining_crisp_dm/README.md

 > This model is an idealised sequence of events.
 In practice many of the tasks can be performed in a different order and it will often be necessary to backtrack to previous tasks and repeat certain actions.
 The model does not try to capture all possible routes through the data mining process.
 > -- by ["Smart Vision Europe"](https://www.sv-europe.com/crisp-dm-methodology/)

-These are the stated process in the methodoly:
+These are the stated processes in the methodoly:

 - Business Understanding
 - Data Understanding